roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/connecting-with-chirpstack.md

 * The default username is "**admin**" and the password is also "**admin**"

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: If you are using the RAK Cloud Testing ChirpStack, input the account and password you have asked in the forum provided beforehand.
+ If you are using the RAK Cloud Testing ChirpStack, input the account and password you have asked in the forum provided beforehand.
 :::

 <rk-img src="/assets/images/quick-start-guide/rak7246/chirpstack_home.png" width="100%" figure-number = "3" caption="ChirpStack Home Page"/>